killercup/ef-ui/Readme.md

 ## Technology

-It uses [webpack] to compile CommonJS modules (in JS or CoffeeScript) and the therein referenced Less files.
+It uses [Webpack][webpack] to compile CommonJS modules (in JS or JSX) and the therein referenced Less files.
 It will also create HTML files for each entry point.

 ### Getting Started